magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/telemetry.md

 ```
 {: .copy-code}

 You may notice that the JSON listed above does not have a timestamp information.
-In such case, ThingsBoard uses current server timestamp.
+In such case, IoT Hub uses current server timestamp.
 However, you may include timestamp information into the message.
 See example below:

 ```json